katiaku/katiaku/README.md

-### Hi there 👋
+### 👋 Hi there!

 ---

 ### :woman_technologist: About Me :

-I am a Frontend Developer from Spain.
+I am a Frontend Developer based in Spain. <br>
+Please feel free to fork projects and raise issues if you think there's something to be improved!

 ---